Care starts with a wealth of

 Once each year you should remove older, unattractive culms and cut off any dead or unattractive branches.
 You can prune most bamboo without fear of damaging it.
 Just trim so it looks attractive.
 Make cuts just above a node, so as not to leave a stub that will die back and look unsightly.
 If you cut back the top, you may want to also shorten some of the side branches so the plant will look more balanced, not leaving long branches at the top.

-Thinning clumping bamboo
+Pruning clumping bamboo

-Clumping Bamboo can be pruned to maintain upright growth, or thinned to maintain an airy appearance.
+Clumping bamboo can be pruned to maintain upright growth, or thinned to maintain an airy appearance.
 If the plant gets too wide, just clip some of the outer canes back to ground level.

-Thinning groundcover bamboo
+Pruning groundcover bamboo

 They can be lightly trimmed after their shooting to retain their uniform short stature.
 In very cold climates (zones 4 through 6) groundcover bamboo are often deciduous and may die back to ground level, but the plants still shoot freely in the following spring if well insulated with mulch through the winter.